1. What currencies are available for AIIB Loans for nonsovereign-backed clients?

-9. How local currency loans are priced?
+9. How are local currency loans priced?

-- AIIB’s cost of funds in local currency (if funding through bonds):
+- AIIB’s cost of funds in local currency

-3. Recurring costs (listing, custody, payment fees)
+- Recurring costs (listing, custody, payment fees).

-- Client or project spread (negotiated separately for each loan)
+Client or project spread (negotiated separately for each loan)

 10. What will be the benchmark for AIIB cost of funds in case of swaps?

-For the currencies other than USD, applicable benchmark rates are the interest rates in the domestic market of the underlying currency.
+For currencies other than USD, the applicable benchmark rates are the interest rates in the domestic market of the underlying currency.

 11. How can borrowers request local currency financing?

-Following mechanisms are available:
+The following mechanisms are available:

 12. What is the disbursement notice period for a local currency denominated loan?